remiscarlet/ed_foo/README.md

 # Models and Schemas

-We organize our data definitions into three major categories:
+We organize our data definitions into three major categories (Exact locations subject to change):

 ## Logical Schemas
 - Location: `src/core/models/`